Who was your placement with and what was your job title?

 Whilst on placement I was part of the Trent1000-TEN team.
 My main responsibilities lay in the production of some of the safety critical reports to ensure the Engine control unit (ECU) met all of its requirements.
 I also played a key role in the initial testing of the new Trent1000-TEN ECUs just after they had come off of the production line.
 Furthermore, I was involved with some environmental testing, in which the ECUs were placed in chambers and subjected to extreme hot and cold temperatures, thus ensuring that they would perform sufficiently on an aircraft.

-How did the Careers and Employability Department (Placements Team) support you both before your placement?
+How did the Careers & Employability department (Placements Team) support you both before your placement?

 The department played a key role in helping me become a competitive candidate as from our first session the Placements Team stressed the importance of making sure my CV was up to date and my cover letter was finalised.
 Thus through applying the appropriate pressure they made sure I was ready to start applying for placements as soon as they became available.
 I was also regularly emailed with placement offers as they came available which meant I could be one of the first to get my CV in, widening my chances of success.
 The placement team also ran mock interviews where I was able to receive feedback on what I was doing well and also where I could improve, providing me with useful practice and experience.